davidhalter/jedi/README.rst

 you to use Jedi in your IDEs, as soon as a stable version arrives.
 If there are problems with licensing, just contact me.

-At the moment Jedi can be used as a **VIM-Plugin**.
+At the moment Jedi can be used as a
+`VIM-Plugin <http://github.com/davidhalter/jedi>`_.
 So, if you want to test Jedi for now, you'll have to use VIM.
-Just check the chapter on VIM bellow.

 Get the latest from `github <http://github.com/davidhalter/jedi>`_.